Four steps to reducing office safety hazards

 Clutter and mess can create serious hazards for workers in an office environment.
 According to the National Floor Safety Institute, slips and falls are responsible for the most lost days from work – and are a leading cause of worker’s compensation claims.

-In de-cluttering your office, you can mitigate the risk of tripping and falling in the workplace.
+Having a cluttered workplace can also increase the risk of a fire.
+Having someone from a company like Houston fire protection services can help you understand the risks of a cluttered workspace and how you can make your workspace the safest it can be in preventing workplace fires.
+In de-cluttering your office, you can also mitigate the risk of tripping and falling in the workplace.
 A de-clutter will remove unnecessary material and enable the proper storage of equipment.

 3) Tidy and organize cables